toyboot4e/toy-lib/README.md

 ### `hacddock`

 - Run `stack test` for running [`doctest`] over [`haddock`] doctests.
-- Run `stack haddock toy-lib:lib --fast "$@"` to build local library documentation.
+- Run `stack haddock toy-lib:lib --fast` to build local library documentation.
 Add `--open` to it for opening it on your browser.
   - TODO: Include it in `stack test` or project-specific command?

 [`doctest`]: https://github.com/sol/doctest